For A New Era Of Healing

-At Nyaru Menteng II (NM2), the road from rescue to release runs straight through our hospitals and clinics.
+At Nyaru Menteng 2 (NM2), the road from rescue to release runs straight through our hospitals and clinic, where orangutans receive the hands-on medical care they need to survive and thrive.

 Each patient arrives with their own story of survival.